artsy/artsy-backbone-mixins/README.md

 ## Contributing

 Please fork the project and submit a pull request with tests.
 Install node modules `npm install` and run tests with `npm test`.
+Be sure to run `npm run build` to compile coffeescript before your pull request.

 ## License